DanielSotoHurtado/DanielSotoHurtado.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-Using Selenium we scraped Peru's 2021 presidential election results for all continents, countrys and estates when election were realized.
+Using Selenium we scraped Peru's 2021 presidential election results all around the world - for all continents, countries and states - where voting occured.
 We saved all results in a single table.
 [Script in Python](https://github.com/alexanderquispe/Diplomado_PUCP/blob/main/Lecture_7/Assignment_4/group_3_ass_4.ipynb)